-(e) Trade receivables -
+(e) Accounts receivable -

-Trade receivables are carried at anticipated realisable value.
+Accounts receivable is carried at anticipated realisable value.
 An estimate is made for doubtful receivables based on a review of all outstanding amounts at year end.
 Bad debts are written off during the year in which they are identified.